kyma-project/kyma/components/event-sources/README.md

 Available event sources:

-* `MQTTSource`: for SAP S/4 applications emitting MQTT events.
+* `HTTPSource`: for applications emitting HTTP events.

 ## Running the controller inside a cluster